Crusty Eyes in the Morning? What’s Going On and How to Fix It?

 3. Allergies

 Dust, pollen, pet dander, and even your pillowcase.
-All can make your eyes react.
+Any can make your eyes react.

 When that happens, your body releases histamine.
 Your eyes get watery, itchy, and puffy.
 Then at night, that watery stuff dries up, leaving a crust when you wake up.